 All our Natural Sciences MSci degrees have the same course code for your UCAS application.
-To select the Natural Sciences specialising in Archeology, Biology or Environment pathway, select the subject option code "Arch-Bio-En".
-We will ask you to confirm your pathway if you are invited to interview.
+To select the Natural Sciences specialising in Archaeology, Biology or Environment pathway, select the subject option code "Arch-Bio-En".

 Natural Sciences offers a range of well-structured pathways built upon the natural synergies that exist across scientific disciplines.

 Our weekly Natural Sciences Hour brings students together to hear from researchers and employers and to build transferable skills.

 You'll benefit from access to the extensive facilities from our contributing departments, as well as our popular Natural Sciences Learning Studio, a flexible space for socialising, revising and discussing your work.

 Enrol now and choose your specialism later: Natural Science specialisation courses are designed to give you a greater breadth of knowledge at the start of your degree and a greater depth of knowledge at the end.
 You'll study all three subjects in your first year, choose two to take on to your second year, and then specialise in a single subject in your third year.
 As an MSci student you'll then be able to engage with further independent research in your fourth year, deepening your understanding in this exciting area.